- April is a month to watch lakes and reservoirs on a

 dismissed as too early for most passerines and too late

 for much waterfowl.
-It is true that a day spent in the
+Although a day spent in the

-first 10 days of April, under less than ideal conditions,
+first ten days of April, under stormy conditions,

 have produced a major waterfowl fallout on Triadelphia